 King James Bible Study – [And when he had called the people unto him with his disciples also, he said unto them, Whosoever will come after me, let him deny himself, and take up his cross, and follow me. – Mark 8:34]

-Date: Thursday, December 14, 2023
+Date: Saturday, December 14, 2024

-Chapters: ACTS 26-28
+Chapters: Acts Chapters 26-28

-Hello My Brother/Sister/Friend,
+Hello My Friend,

 [Acts 26:22-26 Having therefore obtained help of God, I continue unto this day, witnessing both to small and great, saying none other things than those which the prophets and Moses did say should come: 23 That Christ should suffer, and that he should be the first that should rise from the dead, and should shew light unto the people, and to the Gentiles.
 24 And as he thus spake for himself, Festus said with a loud voice, Paul, thou art beside thyself; much learning doth make thee mad.
 25 But he said, I am not mad, most noble Festus; but speak forth the words of truth and soberness.
 26 For the king knoweth of these things, before whom also I speak freely: for I am persuaded that none of these things are hidden from him; for this thing was not done in a corner.]

-Well, they may not have liked Paul’s testimony, but none of them could prove that it was not impossible for God to raise someone from the dead.
-The king said something to Paul that the majority of people say when they hear the Gospel upon one’s testimony, [Acts 26:28-32 Then Agrippa said unto Paul, Almost thou persuadest me to be a Christian.
+[Acts 26:28-32 Then Agrippa said unto Paul, Almost thou persuadest me to be a Christian.
 29 And Paul said, I would to God, that not only thou, but also all that hear me this day, were both almost, and altogether such as I am, except these bonds.
 30 And when he had thus spoken, the king rose up, and the governor, and Bernice, and they that sat with them: 31 And when they were gone aside, they talked between themselves, saying, This man doeth nothing worthy of death or of bonds.
 32 Then said Agrippa unto Festus, This man might have been set at liberty, if he had not appealed unto Caesar.]

-[the wind not suffering us, we sailed under Crete,] Notice how even though Paul was as a prisoner, he still had some freedom.
+[entreated Paul, and gave him liberty to go unto his friends] Notice how even though Paul was as a prisoner, he still had some freedom.
 I will tell you this, the world will listen to us to some extent, but when it comes to accepting the fact that their souls are in danger they will not.
 Paul, tried to warn them that they should not go through the fair havens, but they refused to listen and headed straight for a hurricane.

 [Except these abide in the ship, ye cannot be saved.]
 Just like when the flood came and only those who were on the Ark we saved, Jesus is the ship that we must be on in order to be saved.
 If we do not abide in the ship we cannot be saved, and sadly, many do jump off, but those who endure until they breathe their last breath will be saved.
 Well, the men listened, they took up the anchors and let the storm guide the ship.

-[Then were they all of good cheer] There is something about knowing that God will see you through any storm that does bring good cheer.
-This tiny little island is about twelve miles broad, twenty miles long, and sixty sixty miles from Sicily to the south.
+[the centurion, willing to save Paul, kept them from their purpose;] This tiny little island is about twelve miles broad, twenty miles long, and sixty sixty miles from Sicily to the south.
 It yields an abundance of honey, with much cotton, and is very fruitful, although it has only three feet depth of earth above the solid rock.
 They are received with great hospitality by the inhabitants when all of a sudden a viper comes out of the bundle of sticks, and grabs on to Paul’s hand.

 [No doubt this man is a murderer,] The first thing people think of when something bad happens after we have endured a storm is that we clearly must have done something wrong.
 And we do not need people to put that question in our heads, we are very good of it ourselves.
 That is when God reminds us and them that we belong to Jesus, we are not perfect, and even if we did die from some fluke accident, we will still be safe in God’s hands, [2 Corinthians 5:6-8 Therefore we are always confident, knowing that, whilst we are at home in the body, we are absent from the Lord: 7 (For we walk by faith, not by sight:) 8 We are confident, I say, and willing rather to be absent from the body, and to be present with the Lord.]